DAILY DISCIPLINE #71

 Solomon, the life we've been studying, decided to "sow his wild oats" and then to write about his conclusions in his "journal" called Ecclesiastes.
 We've followed him through his search for satisfaction in philosophy, science, materialism, fatalism, self-ambition, religion, and wealth.
 We've seen that many of the teachings of Solomon are quite radical.
 They represent the philosophy of man "under the sun" - or man apart from God.
 They do not represent God's views.
 He tells us the inevitable conclusions that are reached when man tries to find his significance and happiness apart from the Creator who made him.

-Solomon as king and one of the richest men the world has known was in a position to do everything-- and that he truely did!
-Lasting satisfaction and happiness?
+Solomon as king and one of the richest men the world has known was in a position to do everything-- and that he truly did!
+Did he find lasting satisfaction and happiness?
 Hardly.
 Chapter after chapter is a monotonous expose' on emptiness.
 But Solomon is about to round a corner and come back to the truth found in God alone.

 Solomon Part 4--Conclusions About Life's Meaning (continued)

 HERE ARE A FEW ABSOLUTES THAT SOLOMON DISCOVERED

 Day 1- God is supreme in power and authority.
 His sovereign hand in the affairs of men will ultimately be the judge.

 Ecclesiastes 9:1 / Job 12:10